By Sapna Mulki, Mike Clark-Madison, Shelly Gupta, and Ryan Orendorf

 About The Authors

-As the leader of Hahn Public’s water practice area, Sapna Mulki (Director, Water Utilities) consults with clients on water issues ranging from conservation outreach to rate structure communication.
+As CEO of Water Savvy Solutions, Sapna Mulki consults with clients on water issues ranging from conservation outreach to rate structure communication.
 Sapna has over 10 years of expertise in water finance and policy and environmental education and policy.
 She holds a Bachelor of Arts in environmental studies and international relations from Eckerd College and a Master of Arts in sustainable international development from Brandeis University.

 As reporter, researcher, writer, and analyst, Mike Clark-Madison (VP, Public Policy and Research) is one of the region’s best-known and most accomplished communicators.
 After 15 years of covering local and regional politics, society, and culture as a writer, editor, and journalist, Mike “retired” as city editor of the Austin Chronicle in 2005 and joined Hahn Public Communications.
 He holds degrees in communications from The University of San Francisco and The University of Texas at Austin.